porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 ## Processes overview

-1. Criteria check
+### Criteria check

-2. Passing user testing regarding
+### assing user testing regarding

     **Findability**
     Can people find the icon on the page?

     **Recognition**
     Do people understand what the icon represents?

     **Information scent**
     Can users correctly guess what will happen once they interact with the icon?

     **Attractiveness**
     Is the icon aesthetically pleasing?

+### Qality assurance
-3. Go through all the points regarding quality assurance (Grid, Color, Pixel, Naming, metatags, export criteria) and feel free to meet the Porsche Design System Team as a reviewer.
+Go through all the points regarding quality assurance (Grid, Color, Pixel, Naming, metatags, export criteria) and feel free to meet the Porsche Design System Team as a reviewer.

+### Eyport
-4. Export your icon as svg and share it with the developers.
+Export your icon as svg and share it with the developers.

+### Integration in the Porsche Beasic Set
-5. Is the integration into the official Basic Iconset necessary?
+Is the integration into the official Basic Iconset necessary?
 Contact the Porsche Design System Team to discuss everything in detail.

 ---